 Out of all the countries in Southeast Asia, Cambodia is the easiest place to find a job teaching English.
 Cambodia's requirements are much less strict than its neighbors.
 The government does not require a TEFL, four-year college degree, or proof of native-speaker residence to find a job.
 However, since you're not a native speaker, a degree and a TEFL will definitely help you land a position.

 Unfortunately, since Cambodia has lower barriers to entry than its neighbors Thailand and Vietnam, Cambodian teaching salaries are also lower.
-Even so, the cost of living isn't very high in Cambodia and you should be able to support yourself with your Cambodian teaching salary, with a little leftover to travel around SE Asia during your vacation time.
+Even so, the cost of living isn't very high in Cambodia and you should be able to support yourself with your Cambodian teaching salary, with a little leftover to travel around Southeast Asia during your vacation time.

 If you have a four-year degree, teaching abroad in Turkey is an option for many nationalities.
 EU citizens will have the easiest time working in Turkey, however, teachers from non-member European nations can apply as well.